 - The reason for the cancellation — in order for the passenger to be eligible for compensation, the cancellation must be the fault of the airline itself.

 => See the Extraordinary Circumstances part of this article to learn more about situations where the airline does not have to issue compensation.

 - Details of the alternative flight offered by the airline — see table below.

 The British and EU regulations apply to most flights travelling to or from the United Kingdom and the European Union.
 The only major exception would be when flying to the UK/EU with a non-UK/non-EU airline — for example, flying from the United States with a US-based airline like United or American Airlines.

 For all flights of fewer than 1,500 km, the compensation is £220.

 For all flights between 1,500 and 3,500 km, the compensation is £350.

 For all flights of over 1,500 kilometres within the EU, the compensation is also £350.

 For all flights of over 3,500 kilometres outside of the EU, the compensation is £520 — however, if your flight was delayed by fewer than 4 hours, the total amount might be reduced by 50%.

-You can claim a refund if your flight was cancelled and you decided not to take any alternative flight offered by the airline.
+In the event of a cancelled flight, we can also help you get a ticket refund!
+You can claim a refund if your flight was cancelled, and you decided not to take any alternative flight offered by the airline.
 If you were not offered an alternative flight at all, you can, of course, also claim a refund.